matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 rooms, and publishing state events for every field change could become an additional burden on servers and moderators.

+In a similar vein, this proposal offers no method to "broadcast" to other users or homeservers that changes have occurred.
+This is intentional to keep the scope of this change narrow and maximise compatibility with existing servers.
+A future proposal may wish to use an EDU (such as Presence) to notify users and homeservers that these custom fields have been updated.

 ## Alternatives

 An alternative could be to allow for more specific endpoint modifications or to introduce a